PTSD Treatment for Incarcerated Men and Women: NIMH

 Assesses for participant eligibility as secondary measure of intervention feasibility.

-Time Frame: up to 13 weeks (by the end of 12th session)
+Time Frame: up to start of intervention

 Assesses for participant interest as secondary measure of intervention feasibility.